FedericoCarboni/scarpet-docs/content/math/log.md

       - name: "n"
 ---

-Binary logarithm of `n`.
-Finally, a proper one, not like the previous 11.
+Returns the binary logarithm of a number.